-Arnold Schwarzenegger Rips Trump As “Meshugana” For Climate Position
+Arnold Schwarzenegger Rips Trump As ‘Meshugana’ For Climate Position

 — ABC News (@ABC) December 4, 2018

-President Trump has, many times over the years, shared his skepticism about whether global warming is real, often pointing out cold New York City days in the winter as evidence that the phenomenon is not actually happening.
+President Trump has many times over the years shared his skepticism about whether global warming is real, often pointing out cold New York City days in the winter as evidence that the phenomenon is not actually happening.
 The Paris Agreement was reached in late 2015 by 196 nations, including the U.S. under President Obama.
 Trump announced the withdrawal of the U.S. from the agreement in June of 2017.

 While Trump and Schwarzenegger are both longtime celebrities who were later elected to political office as Republicans, the two men have often been at odds, even before Arnold took on pollution and climate change as a cause.
-The actor did not support Trump for president in 2016, saying in an interview that it was the first time since becoming a U.S. citizen in 1983 that he had not voted for the Republican candidate for president.
+The actor did not support Trump for president in 2016, saying in an interview, as quoted by Politico, that it was the first time since becoming a U.S. citizen in 1983 that he had not voted for the Republican candidate for president.

-Schwarzenegger actually replaced Trump as host of the reality show The Apprentice, after Trump entered politics, but the president frequently tweeted about the low ratings achieved by the Arnold-hosted version of the show, which did not return for a second season.
+Schwarzenegger actually replaced Trump as host of the reality show The Apprentice after Trump entered politics, but the president frequently tweeted about the low ratings achieved by the Arnold-hosted version of the show, which did not return for a second season.

 As for the word “meshugana,” Schwarzenegger used and pronounced it correctly, despite his lack of known Jewish ancestry.